The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 or, equivalently,

 for some mean-zero noise variable $\epsilon_t$ orthogonal to the space of $\mathcal{F}_t$-measurable random variables.
-A prediction is defined to be any $\mathcal{F}_t$-measurable random variable, the best prediction under the model is the $\mathcal{F}_t$-measurable random variable $r^{(t)}_{t+h}$ which minimizes the expected cost
+A prediction is defined to be any $\mathcal{F}_t$-measurable random variable and the best prediction is the $\mathcal{F}_t$-measurable random variable $r^{(t)}_{t,t+h}$ which minimizes the expected cost